strapi/documentation/docusaurus/docs/dev-docs/backend-customization/models.md

 :::

 :::strapi Document Service API
 The Document Service API triggers various database lifecycle hooks based on which method is called.
 For a complete reference, see [Document Service API: Lifecycle hooks](/dev-docs/api/document-service/lifecycle-hooks).
+Bulk actions lifecycles (`createMany`, `updateMany`, `deleteMany`) will never be triggered by a Document Service API method.
 :::

 ### Available lifecycle events